NMO13/structured-text-clone-detection/README.md

 # Structured Text Code Clone Detection
 This tool finds code clones in structured text source code files.
 Different algorithms have been implemented which leverage supervised and unsupervised machine learning techniques.
-The different algorithms will be explained in the following.
+The different algorithms will be explained in subsequent sections.

 It is an implementation of the paper **CCLearner: A Deep Learning-Based Clone Detection Approach, Liuqing Li et. al**.
 You can either use the online version available [here](https://internal.xemedo.com/code-compare/) or you can install it by yourself.
 Installation instructions are provided below.

-## Installation
+## Installation and Execution
 Installation can be performed via docker-compose or via direct execution of the Python files.

 ### Installation via docker-compose